justmarkham/DAT4/README.md

 * Read Paul Graham's [A Plan for Spam](http://www.paulgraham.com/spam.html) and be prepared to **discuss it in class on Monday**.
 Here are some questions to think about while you read:
     * Should a spam filter optimize for sensitivity or specificity, in Paul's opinion?
     * Before he tried the "statistical approach" to spam filtering, what was his approach?
+    * How exactly does his statistical filtering system work?
     * What did Paul say were some of the benefits of the statistical approach?
     * How good was his prediction of the "spam of the future"?
 * Below are the foundational topics upon which Monday's class will depend.
 Please review these materials before class:
     * **Confusion matrix:** [Kevin's guide](http://www.dataschool.io/simple-guide-to-confusion-matrix-terminology/) roughly mirrors the lecture from class 10.
     * **Sensitivity and specificity:** Rahul Patwari has an [excellent video](https://www.youtube.com/watch?v=U4_3fditnWg&list=PL41ckbAGB5S2PavLIXUETzAmi5reIod23) (9 minutes).
     * **Basics of probability:** These [introductory slides](https://docs.google.com/presentation/d/1cM2dVbJgTWMkHoVNmYlB9df6P2H8BrjaqAcZTaLe9dA/edit#slide=id.gfc3caad2_00) (from the [OpenIntro Statistics textbook](https://www.openintro.org/stat/textbook.php)) are quite good and include integrated quizzes.
-Pay specific attention to these terms: probability, sample space, independence.
+Pay specific attention to these terms: probability, sample space, mutually exclusive, independent.
 * You should definitely be working on your project! **Your rough draft is due in two weeks!**

 **Resources:**